-The collective’s second presentation SKIN focused on the social issues of internalized racism, society’s notion of physical beauty and identity.
-Inclusion in Art’s sophomore effort drew positive reviews by Oklahoma critics such as John Brandenburg and art patrons alike.
-It sparked an even greater interest in Oklahoma artists of color working and exhibiting in Oklahoma.
-As Lee began to recognize the possibilities of bringing attention to minority visual artists.
-He become an activist for the cause of racial diversity in the arts and began to reach out to other visual artists of color.
-His own visibility as an artist brought more attention to the collective.
-Lee himself would eventually be invited to be a part of several panels, think tanks and conferences in Oklahoma, as well as nationally.
-He promoted Inclusion in Art throughout the state and the initiative was joined by other artists of color looking for a way to connect to the Oklahoma visual arts community.
+The second prominent presentation “SKIN” was focused on the social issues of internalized racism, society’s notion of physical beauty and identity.
+Inclusion in Art’s sophomore effort drew positive reviews by Oklahoma art critics and art patrons alike.
+It sparked an even greater interest in artists of color working and exhibiting in Oklahoma.
+As Lee began to recognize this interest, he made a decision to become an activist for the cause of racial diversity in the arts.
+He began by reaching out to other visual artists of color.
+As his work continued, he would eventually be invited to be a part of several panels, think tanks and conferences locally and nationally through this work.
+With his visibility increasing, he promoted Inclusion in Art throughout the state and was joined by other artists of color looking for ways to cultivate connections to the Oklahoma visual arts community.

-Many artists found Inclusion in Art to be the best way to discover resources available to them.
+Many artists of color found Inclusion in Art to be the best way to discover resources available to them.
 The partnerships that had been formed with galleries resulted in exhibitions for these artists, some of which were their first showings.
 Living Arts Tulsa, the Individual Artist of Oklahoma, Mainsite Gallery in Norman, OK and other galleries in the state turned to Inclusion in Art to connect them to these largely undiscovered artists.
 Inclusion in Art produced “Transcend” the first film about contemporary Black visual artists living and working in Oklahoma which initialized “In Color” the first annual film event focusing on filmmakers of color.